serrif/website/main/docs/introduction.md

     href: '#applications'
 ---

-"We give members every command they need to powerfully build and enjoy our server without meeting any requirements."
+We give members every command they need to explore their creative side and enjoy our server without meeting any requirements.
 {: .usa-font-lead }

-Permissions are developed in accordance with our commitment towards freedom.
+Everyone has access to advanced commands with freedom in mind.
 <br>
 If something's blocked or off-limits that you think shouldn't be, please let us know.